qmcs/qmcs.github.io/content/articles/018-robocode.md

 The robots will start to fight.
 In the window you will have several buttons and sliders.
 In the left bottom corner you find your typical **Start/Stop/Pause** functionality among others.
 On the bottom of the screen you will have a slider to control the speed of the match.

 A match consists of 10 rounds, and the robots gather points based on how well they do.
-The total scored is calculated from:
+The total score is calculated from:

  - How long it survives.
  - How much damage it deals to other robots (bullets or ramming).